Leefarmer83/Translate-It/README.md

 # pronunciation.html
 When a user selects Pronunciation from the toolbar, they land on the Pronunciation page.
 The table on this page lists the letters from the Lithuanian alphabet, how that letter sounds in English, together with an English word to illustrate an example of the sound in an English word.

+**Related user story addressed:**
+4] As a user, I want to be able to find a guide that shows me  how to pronounce a Lithuanian word.

 # add_category.html
 Once logged in as Admin, users can Manage Categories.
 Users click on the Add Category button, and are taken to a form where they can input the name of a new category.
 Users click on the Add Category button to have the category added.
 The new category appears under the prepopulated categories.
 The new category can be edited.
 Users can cancel the edit, or enable their changes by clicking on the Edit_Category button.
 The new category can be deleted by clicking on the delete button.
 A warning pop up message appears to notify the user that this cannot be undone.
 Users can opt to cancel by clicking on the cancel button, or complete the delete by clicking the delete button.

+**Related user story addressed:**
+[6] As a parent, I want to be able to find a collection of words that are age appropriate for my child to learn to translate into Lithuanian.

 # edit_category.html
 Admin can edit the pre-populated categories, and any categories they have added, by clicking on the edit button.
 In the Edit Category form, admin can edit the category name. admin can opt to cancel by clicking on the cancel button, or complete the edit by clicking on the Edit_Category button.